genpguides/genp-reddit-backup/redditgenpguides.md

 **🪙 To update Monkrus just install the newer version on top of the old one**

+&gt; If something ain't working properly or you get the Unlicensed Popup, check the **[TROUBLESHOOT SECTION | UNLICENSED POPUP]** towards the bottom of the guides page.

 &amp;nbsp;

 ---
 &amp;nbsp;

 # ► **Guide #8 - Blocking unnecessary Adobe Background processes(PS/DC)**